 Trust, theft, and the long way back

-Adriata is the stage for one of A Court of Mist and Fury's pivotal moral fractures.
-Tarquin receives Feyre, Rhysand and Amren as honoured guests — dining them aboard a pleasure barge beneath his wave-crested crown, offering genuine friendship and an alliance — while their true purpose is to steal his half of the Book of Breathings.
-Feyre traces it to a temple submerged by the tide and, carrying a drop of Tarquin's own Made water-power, reaches the lead box on its dais; but when she lies to the sentient Book it names her a liar and floods the chamber to drown them, until water-wraiths tear the door away to repay an old debt, the Book yielding only after it calls her 'Cursebreaker.'
-The betrayal exposed, Tarquin answers with three blood rubies — one each for the thieves, a formal declaration of blood feud.
-The wound is mended only in A Court of Wings and Ruin: when Hybern besieges Adriata and the Night Court comes to its defence, Tarquin rescinds the rubies, declares no debts remain between them, and commits the Summer Court's fleet to the war.
+This is where Mist and Fury made us complicit.
+Tarquin takes Feyre, Rhysand and Amren in as honoured guests — dinner aboard a pleasure barge under that wave-crest crown, real friendship, an actual alliance offered — and the whole time we were there to rob him of his half of the Book of Breathings.
+Feyre traces it to a temple the tide swallows for most of the day, carries a drop of Tarquin's own Made water-power to reach the lead box on its dais, and then lies to a sentient Book that calls her a liar to her face and floods the chamber to drown them.
+Water-wraiths tear the door off to settle an old debt; the Book only gives once it names her 'Cursebreaker.'
+Theft exposed, Tarquin answers the only way honour leaves him: three blood rubies, one each, blood feud declared.
+It doesn't heal until Wings and Ruin — Hybern besieges Adriata, the Night Court shows up for the defence, and Tarquin rescinds the rubies, says no debts remain, and throws the Summer fleet into the war.
+The long way back.
+Worth it.

 From the Page